$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: DMRG with quantum loop model constraints

-Lastly, splitting up the Hilbert space into distinct section allows to write the tensors in a block-diagonal form.
-There are two main advantages of this.
-The first one being that numerical operations central in the DMRG algorithm, such as tensor contraction and singular value decomposition, can be carried out on each block separately \cite{mccullochDensitymatrixRenormalizationGroup2007a}, making them computationally cheaper.
-Secondly, the blocks require fewer memory than the full tensor as well.
-In turn, this makes it possible to simulate more states.
+Lastly, splitting up the Hilbert space into distinct sectors allows tensors of the MPS to be written in a block-diagonal form.
+Not only does this make it so that numerical operations, such as tensor contraction and singular value decomposition, can be carried out on each block separately \cite{mccullochDensitymatrixRenormalizationGroup2007a}, resulting in them being computationally cheaper.
+The blocks also require far fewer memory to be stored.